ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 above examples we can agree that intent has to be communicated through some other way (meaningful function names and documentation).

-Now let's look at how useful this knowledge is:

-## We're not transforming the elements of the list

-That's nice, but it does not actually gives us many guarantees in practice.
 Let's look at `foo7`:

 ```haskell
 foo7 [1,2,3]
 -- [1,1,1]
 ```

-Is the information "we're not transforming the elements of the list?" useful here?
-Not really, even though the shape of the list is the same, its value is very much different.
+Is the information "we're not transforming the elements of the list" useful here?
+In this particular context, not really, even though the shape of the list is the same, its value is very much different.
 They also have very different runtime properties (one of them even being infinitly recursive).

-## We're only manipulating the List itself, not its element

-That's also nice, kind of the same thing as the above.
-But here's the
-thing: in this case, the implementation is still very much concrete on the type `List`.
+There's the another thing: in this case, the implementation is still very much concrete on the type `List`.
 If we want to use sets or vectors instead, we have to work at another layer of abstraction.
 In Haskell, that would be Monoid:

 ```haskell
 import Data.Monoid